nuitrcs/rworkshops/README.md

 # R Workshops

 This repository is a clearing house for resources for individual R workshops from [Research Computing Services](http://www.it.northwestern.edu/research/).
-Materials from a few past workshops that were in this repository have been removed.
-See the Intro to R repository linked below instead for current versions of those materials.

 # Workshops